 The Johns Hopkins Hospital sponsors the Johns Hopkins Health System Corporation/The Johns Hopkins Hospital Employee Benefits Plan for Non-Represented Employees, which contains the benefit plans described in this SPD.
-The Employee Benefits Plan covers eligible non-represented employees of the member employers of Johns Hopkins Care at Home, The Johns Hopkins Hospital and the Johns Hopkins Health System Corporation.
+The Employee Benefits Plan covers eligible non-represented employees of Care at Home, The Johns Hopkins Hospital and the Johns Hopkins Health System Corporation.